Daniel Lacalle: Career

 Lacalle's professional career began in March 1991 at Repsol, where he spent eleven years and was responsible for international relations.
 He later moved to Enagás and ABN AMRO, specializing in energy and oil.
 In 2005, he refocused his career as a portfolio manager at the hedge fund Citadel, from which he moved to Ecofin Limited in 2007 (not to be confused with Ecofin).
 Between 2014 and 2015 he worked at PIMCO, one of the largest global fixed income investment asset managers, assuming one of the group's vice presidencies.

 In Spain, he is known for writing books and for his presence in the media, where he has defended economic liberalism with measures such as reducing public spending and reducing the powers of the State, in addition to the privatization of strategic sectors.

 Since 2015, Lacalle has been the Chief Economist at Tressis.
 Lacalle has also presided over the Instituto Mises Hispano since 2017, an organization dedicated to disseminating the contents of the US Mises Institute in Spanish.

 Doctoral thesis controversy

-In May of 2022, the Spanish publication elDiario said it uncovered evidence that significant portions of LaCalle's 2016 doctoral thesis, presented and defended at the Catholic University of Valencia, were not his original work, and included numerous word-for-word extracts and translations from articles and works previously published by others without referencing them as citations.
+In May 2022, the Spanish publication elDiario said it uncovered evidence that significant portions of LaCalle's 2016 doctoral thesis, presented and defended at the Catholic University of Valencia, were not his original work, and included numerous word-for-word extracts and translations from articles and works previously published by others without referencing them as citations.
 LaCalle and the academic president of the judging panel of the Catholic University of Valencia said he had properly referenced others' work and denied that it constituted plagiarism.

 Lacalle started legal actions against El Diario in June 2022, which was legally forced to publish two rectifications from Lacalle.